vcsjones/vcsjones.dev/_posts/2017-07-05-subject-interface-packages.md

 # SIP Structure

 A SIP is little more than a native DLL.
-There needs to be a way to register and un-register it as SIP and it needs to implement the bare minimum of SIP functionality by exporting a few functions.
+There needs to be a way to register and un-register it, and it needs to implement the bare minimum of SIP functionality by exporting a few functions.

 During registration phase, a SIP needs to declare what it can, and cannot do.
-There are at least five things the SIP *must* do, with some optional enhanced behaviors.
+There are at least five things the SIP *must* do.
 For our PNG SIP on GitHub, we implement the bare requirements, but I'll continue to develop it and write new posts as I make more progress.

 A SIP needs to perform these five things.